German October: Role of the KPD

-Events in Saxony, Thuringia and Hamburg
+Events in Saxony, Thuringia, and Hamburg

 Meanwhile, the domestic political situation in Germany worsened.
-The focal points were Saxony, Thuringia and Hamburg.
+The focal points were Saxony, Thuringia, and Hamburg.

 On October 10, 1923, the KPD joined the Zeigner government in Saxony as planned.
 However, the Ministry of the Interior and thus the command of the police did not pass to the communists.
 Nevertheless, the communist chairman Heinrich Brandler took on an important role as head of the state chancellery.

 On October 16, the KPD also joined the government in Thuringia.
 These actions were legal and the state governments did not take any insurrectionist measures.
 The situation was thus fundamentally different from that in Bavaria, where Gustav von Kahr and his right-wing extremists were planning a coup.
-In Berlin, however, no one doubted that communists entering the government was only be a preliminary stage to an armed communist uprising.
+In Berlin, however, no one doubted that communists entering the government was only a preliminary stage to an armed communist uprising.

 Together with left-wing Social Democrats, the KPD put together combat units that were supposed to bring about the revolution.
 These were called "proletarian hundreds".

 The social democrats in Saxony and Thuringia, who belonged to the left wing of the SPD, believed that a coalition with the Communists would, on the one hand, overcome the enmity between the two workers' parties; on the other hand, with the help of the "Proletarian Hundreds", they wanted to stop the "March on Berlin" feared in Bavaria in emulation of Mussolini's March on Rome.
 The social democrats did not realize the revolutionary intentions of the KPD, controlled from Moscow.

-On October 13, 1923 the "proletarian hundreds" were banned by the commanding Lieutenant General in Saxony Alfred Müller, who had also held the executive power since September 27.
+On October 13, 1923, the "proletarian hundreds" were banned by the commanding Lieutenant General in Saxony Alfred Müller, who had also held the executive power since September 27.
 On October 16, the Saxon police were directly subordinated to the Reich military.
 The state government was thus deprived of its law enforcement power and de facto already largely disempowered.